The Exposure of Impacted Canines

 How will the tooth be exposed?

-First, x-ray images are used to locate the position of the canine.
-The overlying tissues are then surgically raised away from the tooth to allow for sufficient soft tissue and bone removal to expose the tooth adequately.
+First x-ray images are used to locate the position of the canine and this will determine whether an “open” or “closed” procedure is required.
+For both procedures the overlying tissues are surgically raised away from the tooth to allow for sufficient access and appropriate soft tissue and bone removal to expose it.

-Stitches are used to put the raised tissue back in place (these are usually dissolvable).
-A healing pack is then placed over the exposed tooth and non-dissolvable stitches may be used to secure this.
-The pack and stitches are quick and easy to remove and an appointment will be arranged for this, usually one week after surgery.
+For an “open exposure” procedure a healing pack is then placed over the tooth to maintain the exposure and non-dissolvable stitches are used to secure this.
+The pack and stitches are quick and easy to remove and a further appointment will be arranged for this typically 1 week after surgery.

 How long will the operation take?